oomphinc/oomph-grey-matter/mixins/fluid-type.md

 // etc...
 {% endhighlight %}

 This gives us the responsive fluidity that we want.
-Example output for the `base` and `h1` elements should result in this:
+Example output for the `p` and `h1` elements should result in this:

 {% highlight CSS %}
 /* This one has the mobile value because we set the  flag to "false" */